CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 ./srm-example
 ```

-The output should display a list of devices along with their respective connector information.
-For example, on my machine, the output appears as follows:
+The output should display one or more devices along with their respective connector information.
+For example, on my machine, which has a single GPU, the output appears as follows:

 ```bash
 [srm-example] Device /dev/dri/card0 connectors: